Book your travel vaccinations online

 FAQs

-No, they are separate diseases with different symptoms and risks.
+However, they are separate diseases with different symptoms and risks.
 Tick-borne encephalitis is caused by a virus and Lyme disease is bacterial.
-Both are typically transmitted by ticks which is where the confusion often comes from.
-A vaccine to protect against Lyme disease does not exist yet.
+Vaccines to protect against Lyme disease are not currently available but are in development.

 We will discuss your travel plans in detail, so a copy of your travel itinerary including proposed dates of travel, destination(s) you’re travelling to and length of your stay are all helpful details for our nurses.
 We’ll also discuss your health so information about your vaccination history to date is useful, as well as any medication you are currently taking.

+Yes.
+It is given routinely on a very wide scale in many European countries such as Germany and Austria.
 TBE vaccination is inactivated and does not contain live organisms.
-It, therefore, cannot cause tuberculosis from vaccination.
+You cannot catch TBE from vaccination.